joealewine/blockchain-rhos/console-ocp-about.md

 - **Disaster recovery and multizone high availability.** This ability duplicates your Kubernetes deployment across zones, enabling high availability (HA) of your components and disaster recovery (DR).
 - **Run Anywhere**.
 Thanks to the **unified codebase** of the {{site.data.keyword.blockchainfull_notm}} Platform console, it is possible to run your components on any environment supported by the OpenShift Container Platform.

-## Is {{site.data.keyword.blockchainfull_notm}} Platform 2.1.0 suitable for you?
+## Considerations and limitations
-{: #console-ocp-about-suitable}
+{: #console-ocp-about-considerations}

-Running the {{site.data.keyword.blockchainfull_notm}} Platform on the OpenShift Container Platform provides you with more flexibility to grow or join a blockchain network.
-It helps network initiators grow their networks by allowing new members to join while using the cloud platform of their choice.
-It allows organizations that are interested in joining blockchain networks to colocate their peers with their existing applications or to integrate with their systems of record.

 Users of this offering must manage their own security and infrastructure.
 The {{site.data.keyword.blockchainfull_notm}} Platform does not provision or provide those services.
-Review the [Considerations and limitations](#console-ocp-about-considerations) in the next section before you begin.
+Review these Considerations and limitations before you begin:

-## Considerations and limitations
-{: #console-ocp-about-considerations}

-Before you begin, ensure that you understand the following limitations:

 - This offering does not include an entitlement to Red Hat OpenShift.
 - {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 is only supported on OpenShift Container Platform 3.11, including OpenShift Dedicated.
 OpenShift version 4.1 and versions before 3.11 are not supported.
 Also, Red Hat OpenShift Online is not supported.